pliang279/MultiBench/README.md

 6/11/2021: Refactored some code.
 Specifically, we deprecated the Simple_Early_Fusion, Simple_Late_Fusion, MVAE, MFM, CCA, Contrastive training structures with the new `Supervised_Learning` training structure, and modified some `examples/` files accordingly.
 We also integrated the dataloaders and testing scripts for robustness experiments into the regular ones.
 The deprecated training structures as well as their examples can be found in `deprecated_training_structures/` and `deprecated_examples/` folders.
 The deprecated dataloaders and testing scripts specifically for robustness can be found in `deprecated_dataloaders/` and `deprecated_examples_robust/` folders

+7/9/2021: Added Support for Clotho Dataset, which is not a classification or prediction task.
+We hope use this as a starting point to gradually expand our repo to include retrieval and generative tasks as well.